Temporary Care Instructions for Orphaned or Injured Birds

 Note: Cat-caught birds need rehab care immediately, even if you do not detect anything “wrong” with the bird.
 Cat saliva is deadly to birds.
 Puncture wounds in birds heal almost instantly, and they are not easily found.
 Birds do not bleed like humans or other animals do.
 Do not return cat caught birds to the wild.
 Call a wild bird rehabilitator immediately, as they need to have treatment ASAP.

-Found a Baby Bird?
+Found a Baby Bird with Skin Showing

+If you find an orphaned hatchling or nestling bird, it must be kept warm.
 How can you tell which birds need supplemental heat to stay warm?
 If you can see the bird’s skin, it needs to be kept warm.

 A bird’s chance of survival decreases if it is not kept warm and remains cold to the touch.
 Birds that just have down or fuzz and are naked need their mother to keep them warm and incubate them.
 You can be that mother.

 Place the bird in a tissue paper lined cup or make a paper towel nest, and place the cup in the bottom of a box.
 Keep the baby birds warm with a heating pad on low under the box, or a microwaved warmed sock filled with rice placed in the box near the bird.
 Keep the bird just warm to the touch, but not hot!
 Call ASAP for instructions.

 Again, please DO NOT feed it or give it water.
 The most important action to take is to keep the bird warm until you can get it to a permitted bird rehabber.

 For most birds that have feathers, just a paper towel-lined box works well.
 You can roll up a paper towel and make it into a circular perch or shape it into a “nest” and lay it on the bottom of the box.